 The Company's Board has adopted a formal process by which stockholders may communicate with the Board or any of its directors.
 Stockholders who wish to communicate with the Board may do so by sending written communications addressed to the Secretary of XBiotech Inc. at 8201 E. Riverside Dr. Bldg.
 4, Ste.
 100 Austin, TX 78744.
 Each communication must set forth: the name and address of the Company stockholder on whose behalf the communication is sent; and the number of Company shares that are owned beneficially by such stockholder as of the date of the communication.
 Each communication will be reviewed by the Company's Secretary to determine whether it is appropriate for presentation to the Board or relevant directors.
-Communications determined by the Company's Secretary to be appropriate for presentation to the Board or any relevant directors are submitted to the Board or relevant directors are submitted to the Board or relevant directors.
+Communications determined by the Company's Secretary to be appropriate for presentation to the Board or any relevant directors are submitted to the Board or relevant directors on a periodic basis.